Coming Soon

 Atria Books | 9781668091883 | Published January 13, 2026

 Desperate to escape a relationship gone bad, Annie Heston flees north to accept a job as a game warden in Lake Lumin, a picturesque town in the mountains of the Pacific Northwest.
-A cougar has been spotted in the area, and as Annie warns the community of the threat, she quickly discovers that not everyone in the tight-knit town is welcoming of outsiders, except for Daniel Barela, a reclusive carpenter who lives in the shadow of the mountain.
+A cougar has been spotted in the area.
+As Annie warns the community of the threat, she quickly discovers that not everyone in the tight-knit town is welcoming of outsiders, except for Daniel Barela, a reclusive carpenter who lives in the shadow of the mountain.
 They form an instant bond, though Annie soon comes to realize there is more to his past than meets the eye.
 When the body of a young woman is found in the briars that border Daniel’s property, the peace Annie has found in Lake Lumin shatters.
 As she assists the local sheriff with the investigation, Annie must rely on her wilderness training and intuition to find a murderer hiding in plain sight.

 Delacorte Press | 9780593498859 | Published January 13, 2026